Jonathan2251/lbd/source/gpu.rst

 repectively.
 After DMA memcpy from cpu's memory to gpu's, gpu operates the whole loop of matrix operation for "y[] = a*x[]+y[];" instructions with one Grid.
-Furthermore liking vector processor, gpu provides Vector Mask Registers to Handling IF Statements in Vector Loops as the following code [#VMR]_,
+Furthermore like vector processor, gpu provides Vector Mask Registers to Handling IF Statements in Vector Loops as the following code [#VMR]_,